stefanwatermann/Rest-API/README.md

-# A REST Api Framework for XOJO
+# A server-side REST-Api Framework for XOJO
-This project can be used to build RESTful API's using XOJO Web.
+This project can be used to build server-side RESTful API's using XOJO Web.
 The idea for this implementation is loosely based on the concept of the DOTNET WebAPI Framework.

 ## Prerequisists